Rajit13/Star-Maps-101-and-Practices/README.md

 ## Call for contribution

 I started this book immediately after my Olympiad experience in 2016.
 However, as I joined University and my own academics took precedence, I could not fully devote my time and resources to the book.
 As a result, I have not been able to cover all the topics I had set out to cover.
-I am currently working on improving the Telescopic observations part and am later willing to add detailed notes of Celestial Coordinate System.
+I am currently working on improving the Telescopic observations part and am later willing to add detailed notes of the Celestial Coordinate System.
 Hence, I would like to request any and all Astronomy enthusiasts to contribute towards extending this book and making it more complete.

 ## How to contribute?